SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 drag (PULL) - (verb) to move something by pulling it along a surface, usually the ground:
 Pick the chair up instead of dragging it behind you!
 She dragged the canoe down to the water.

+childhood - (noun) the time when someone is a child:
+She had an unhappy childhood.
+Childhood is not always a happy time.

+shack - (noun) a very simple and small building made from pieces of wood, metal, or other materials

+drag (PULL) - (verb) to move something by pulling it along a surface, usually the ground:
+Pick the chair up instead of dragging it behind you!
+She dragged the canoe down to the water.

+along (FROM ONE END TO ANOTHER) - (preposition) from one part of a road, river, etc. to another: a romantic walk along the beach/river

+worship (RELIGION) - (verb) to have or show a strong feeling of respect and admiration for God or a god:
+On the island the people worshipped different gods.

+bribe - (verb) to try to make someone do something for you by giving them money, presents, or something else that they want :
+He bribed immigration officials and entered the country illegally.
+[ + to infinitive ] They bribed the waiter to find them a better table.

+cagoule - (noun) a light jacket with a hood (= head cover) that protects you against wind and rain:
+Bad weather is likely, so please wear walking boots and a cagoule.